sac3g15/CoastSat_noc/README.md

 # CoastSat_nocs

 CoastSat_nocs is an open-source software toolkit written in Python that enables users to obtain shoreline change statistics and forecasts at any sandy coastline worldwide using Landsat 7, 8 and Sentinel-2.
 This is a toolkit is that has been modified from coastsat - an [open sourced code](https://github.com/kvos/CoastSat) by Vos et al., 2019 and uses [DSAS shoreline analysis](https://www.usgs.gov/centers/whcmsc/science/digital-shoreline-analysis-system-dsas) plug-in in ArcMap.

-Coastsat_nocs has branched from coastsat with the intention of producing large-scale shoreline change analysis.
+Coastsat_nocs has branched from coastsat with the intention of making long term, large scale analysis of shoreline change analysis possible.
+The code was branched from the original as part of the Earth Observation for Sustainable Development project, where an estimation of shoreline change rates were needed, without access to accurate and local tide guage information.
+For information on the project can be [found here](https://eo4sd-marine.eu/).

 The following changes have been made:
-* Summarise a time period of satellite data.
-Retrieve median composites of satellite data - E.g. ‘['2000-01-01', '2000-12-31']’ single shoreline from annual composite.
+* Create shorelines from a median composite of data over a defined time period of satellite data.
+E.g. ‘['2000-01-01', '2000-12-31']’ single shoreline from annual composite.
 * The user can loop through multiple study areas rather than a single polygon
-* Multiple date ranges (+ satellites) can be specified
+* Multiple date ranges (+ satellites) can be specified **But** be aware of Landsat and Sentinel-2 satellites which may be mis-aligned.
+To make comparisons between shorelines created from different collections required a co-registration step.
 * Landsat collections can be merged to increase the number of images used in the median
-* Improved cloud masking process using Landsat Cloud Score and the Sentinel 2 Cloud Probabiity layer
+* A cloud masking process has been introduced before taking a median, using Landsat Cloud Score and the Sentinel 2 Cloud Probabiity layer

+**Post-analysis**
-* Automated shoreline cleaning models
+* Automated ArcGIS model builder shoreline cleaning models
 * Instructions for shoreline change rate and forecasting (10- and 20-Year) using Digital Shoreline Analysis System (DSAS) - ArcMap plug-in.

 **WARNING**.
 We have experienced issues with processing shorelines from Landsat 5 satellites (unless they are merged with Landsat 7).
-Coastsat_nocs was developed with version CoastSat v1.0.1 code, therefore some new functions are not compatible with the nocs modules. **If errors persist please checking the section 'Potential Errors / Solutions' at the bottom of the page.
+Also, Coastsat_nocs was developed with version CoastSat v1.0.1 code, therefore some new functions are not avaliable with the nocs modules. **If errors persist please checking the section 'Potential Errors / Solutions' at the bottom of the page.
 Errors still occur?
 Please raise an issue.**

 The underlying approach of the CoastSat toolkit are described in detail in:
 * Vos K., Splinter K.D., Harley M.D., Simmons J.A., Turner I.L.
 (2019).
 CoastSat: a Google Earth Engine-enabled Python toolkit to extract shorelines from publicly available satellite imagery. *Environmental Modelling and Software*.
 122, 104528. https://doi.org/10.1016/j.envsoft.2019.104528